 |Geanie Morrison||John Raney||Gary VanDeaver|

 Eight of these 19 Republicans took to the Journal of the Texas House of Representatives (the official record of the Texas House) in attempts to justify their horrendous actions on the Schaefer amendment.
 The statements made in the House Journal on the Schaefer amendment range from supposedly hitting the wrong button to being away from their desks; however, these excuses do not actually change the final vote count.

 Tragically, had these members who switched their votes on the Schaefer amendment voted Pro-Life the first time, the amendment would have passed, and unborn children with disabilities would again be safe in the womb.

 Some Republicans’ journal statements clarify their anti-Life stances.
 Cindy Burkett (R-Sunnyvale) was absent when the initial vote on the House floor was taken, although this was an amendment to her own bill.
 Missing this vote is bad enough, but Burkett then went back to the journal to state that had she been at her desk, she would have voted for the motion to table, killing the Schaefer amendment.

 Republicans who claimed they accidentally missed or voted against the amendment:

-Although Texas Right to Life usually respects journal statements when caluclating the votes on Pro-Life matters, the vote on Cook’s Motion to Table the Schaefer amendment was too egregious to ignore.
+Although Texas Right to Life usually respects journal statements when calculating the votes on Pro-Life matters, the vote on Cook’s motion to table the Schaefer amendment was too egregious to ignore.
 The Schaefer amendment would have passed, and the deadly loophole would have been closed if these Republicans would have voted Pro-Life when lives were on the line.
 Members of the Texas House of Representatives can stand with Straus and Cook or they can stand to protect all innocent human Life, especially the most vulnerable.
 The vote on the Schaefer amendment again demonstrates that House members can no longer serve both masters.